mikeroberts3000/flashlight/README.md

 Flashlight is a lightweight Python library for analyzing and solving quadrotor control problems.
 Flashlight enables you to easily solve for minimum snap trajectories that go through a sequence of waypoints, compute the required control forces along trajectories, execute the trajectories in a physics simulator, and visualize the simulation results.
 Flashlight also makes it easy to simulate external disturbances, and to recover from those disturbances using time-varying LQR feedback control.
 Flashlight includes physical models for 2D quadrotors, 3D quadrotors, and 3D quadrotor cameras.

-Flashlight was designed and implemented by [Mike Roberts](http://graphics.stanford.edu/~mlrobert).

 The following code snippet shows how easy it is to start analyzing quadrotor trajectories using Flashlight.
 In this code snippet, we generate the control forces required for a 2D quadrotor to follow a simple trajectory, and simulate the results:

 ```python